wholder/Cheetah3DParser/README.md

  ```
     Render[0].tracks2[0].value: = 0 (0x0)
 ```
-can be read as indicating that the root key entry "Render" contains an Array where the 0th entry contains a Dictionary in which the key "tracks2" links to another Array where the 0th entry contains a key named "value" that links to an Integer with a value of 0.
+can be read as indicating that the root key entry "`Render`" contains an Array where the 0th entry contains a Dictionary in which the key "`tracks2`" links to another Array where the 0th entry contains a key named "`value`" that links to an Integer with a value of 0.
 The idea of presenting the information in this way is to enable you to trace any deeply embedded value back up to its root.

 ### Special Data Blocks
 In addition to the String, Integer, Real and Boolean value types, Cheetah 3D stores many of its more important data as blocks data in the form of byte arrays.
 Each of these byte arrays can broken down into other kinds of data structures which can then contain lists of Vertex values, and so on.
 The following sections go into more detail into how to decode these blocks.

 #### Vertices
-Vertices are defined as 4 `float` values contained in a Data block named "vertex".
+Vertices are defined as 4 `float` values contained in a Data block named "`vertex`".
 The last `float` of each set of 4 is always set to 0.
 Note: according to the author of Cheetah3d, Martin Wengenmayer, this 4th `float` value is used to support "soft point selections".
 ```
 Objects[1].vertex: Data (128 bytes)
   BF 00 00 00 = -0.500000  <- index 0 X